A woman of no importance: the untold story of the American spy who helped win World War II

 MLA Citation (style guide)

 Purnell, Sonia.
 A Woman of No Importance: The Untold Story of the American Spy Who Helped Win World War II.
 Large print edition.
-Waterville, Maine, Thorndike Press, a part of Gale, a Cengage Company, 2019.
+Thorndike Press, a part of Gale, a Cengage Company, 2019.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.